Chi Sao, is an extremely important component of the wing chun kung fu system.

 Chi Sao is not a style of fighting.
 It is a training method to enhance our close range combat skills.

-By practicing chi sao, one will improve contact sensitivity, superior positioning, finding the path with the least resistance,
+By practicing chi sao, one will improve contact sensitivity and superior positioning.

-Practitioners will lock arms and learn to sense changes in body mechanics, pressure, momentum and "feel".
+Practitioners will lock arms and learn to sense changes in body mechanics, pressure and “feel”.

-This increased sensitivity gained from these drills will help a practitioner to attack and counter an opponent's movements precisely.
+This increased sensitivity from these drills will help to attack and counter an opponent’s movements precisely.

 In the wing chun system, a practitioner will not retract his attack and look for another opening.

-A wing chun fighter, upon encountering a “block” will redirect the opponents force and continue on the path with the least resistance.
+A wing chun fighter, upon encountering a “block” will redirect the force and the path with the least resistance.

 The main intention of a wing chun practitioner is to attack and control the opponents centreline.